piotrmp/xarello/README.md

 Note that BODEGA source will have to be in your PYTHONPATH for XARELLO to run properly.

 ## Usage

+In order to train a XARELLO model, you will need to run the `main-train-eval.py` script.

 ## Licence